-Chop the sweet potato into 1/2 inch cubes.
-Place in a medium bowl and drizzle with 1 tablespoon olive oil.
-Add chili powder, salt, and onion powder.
+- Preheat your oven to 400°F. Chop the sweet potatoes into 1/2 inch cubes.
+Place on a baking sheet and drizzle with 1 Tablespoon olive oil.
+Add chili powder and salt.
+Toss until combined.

-Line a large baking sheet with aluminum foil and spread the potatoes in one layer.
-Bake for 17-20 minute or until fork-tender.
-Remove and increase oven temperature to 425.
+- Bake for 20 minute or until fork-tender.
+Remove and increase oven temperature to 425°F.

-Add the sweet potatoes to the beans and stir.
+- Add the sweet potatoes to the beans and stir just until combined.

-To make the sauce, add the avocados, Greek yogurt, lime juice, and salt to a food processor or blender.
-Whir until combined.
+- To make the sauce, add the avocados, Greek yogurt, lime juice, and salt to a food processor or blender.
+Mix until combined and smooth.

 - Drizzle sauce over top of taquitos or use to dip them in.
 Add pico de gallo on top if desired.

 Nutrition provided is an estimate.
 It will vary based on specific ingredients used.